holochain/holochain-client-js/docs/API_appagentwebsocket.md

 [back to API.md](API.md)

-# `new AppAgentWebsocket( appWs, installedAppId )`
+# `new AppAgentWebsocket( appWs )`
 A class for interacting with Conductor's app API, restricted to a specific installed app.
 This is useful for simplifying zome and app info calls, and especially because it shares an interface (`AppAgentClient`) with the holo WebSdk client, meaning you can use this client to write the majority of your UI agnostic as to wether it's in a pure holochain or holo context.

-- `appWebsocket` - an instance of AppWebsocket, connecting to an app port on your conductor
+- `appWs` - an instance of AppWebsocket, connecting to an app port on your conductor
-- `installedAppId` - an InstalledAppId to restrict all calls to

 **Instance properties**